Lizard Squad: Conspiracy theory

-On January 4, 2021, American lawyer and conspiracy theorist Lin Wood tweeted out baseless claims that a group of hackers named "the lizard squad" have evidence of a global sex ring involving several high-profile Americans, similar to the discredited conspiracy theory Qanon.
+On January 4, 2021, American lawyer and conspiracy theorist L. Lin Wood tweeted out baseless claims that a group of hackers named "the lizard squad" have evidence of a global sex ring involving several high-profile Americans, similar to the discredited conspiracy theory QAnon.
 There seems to be no relation between the "lizard squad" mentioned by Wood and the black-hat hacking group Lizard Squad, and Vinnie Omari, a member of the Lizard Squad, denies any claim that his group may have information on a global sex-trafficking organization.

 Known members

 Vinnie Omari

 Vinnie Omari is a member of the Lizard Squad who was arrested and bailed under the alleged offences of "Enter into/concerned in acquisition/retention/use or control criminal property, Fraud by false representation - Fraud Act 2006, Conspire to steal from another, unauthorized computer access with intent to commit other offences".
 He was used as a public face on television and as a spokesperson for the news to represent LizardSquad.

+On New Year's Eve 2014, Vinnie Omari was raided by UK authorities in connection to the Christmas Xbox and PlayStation attacks, but was later cleared of any involvement.